Ukraine ceasefire boost for Coca Cola bottler helps FTSE

 "Throughout the aftermath of the financial crisis, predictions of interest rate rises have been repeatedly kicked into the long grass.
 Financial markets now expect a first interest rate hike in early 2016, but I believe late 2016 or even 2017 is the more likely outcome," said Ben Brettell, senior economist at Hargreaves Lansdown.

-Among other movers, BT Group fell 2 percent after the company kicked off its 1 billion pound ($1.5 billion) placement, saying it would launch an underwritten accelerated bookbuilding process immediately to fund its 12.5 billion pound acquisition of mobile operator EE.
+Among other movers, BT Group fell 0.7 percent after the company kicked off its 1 billion pound ($1.5 billion) placement, saying it would launch an underwritten accelerated bookbuilding process immediately to fund its 12.5 billion pound acquisition of mobile operator EE.
+(Reporting by Atul Prakash; Editing by Kevin Liffey)

 GIGABA SAYS NOT WALKING INTO TREASURY WITH PRECONCEIVED GROWTH PLANS, WILL FOLLOW WHAT WAS TABLED IN FEBRUARY BUDGET